 - a vice president work official (focal) or joint magistrate of the state work office, having a degree in law.

 Two disputes of the Minerva Mills Ltd, Bangalore between the management and the workers and two disputes of Mysore spinning and manufacturing co. limited, also between the management and the workers were referred to the said industrial tribunal 10 (1) c of the Act for adjudication, several other disputes were also referred to the tribunal.
 Till 15th June 1952, it was seen that only 5 out of 22 disputes were referred to it when the period of one year expired.
 In the four disputes which are concerned, the tribunal had only framed the issues and not Actually proceeded to record any evidence.

 Lipton Ltd. case

-Lipton limited case.
-The appellant company was incorporated in the United Kingdom, with most of its stores from London, of groceries and tea, which included 10% of its business there.
+In the Lipton limited case, the appellant company was incorporated in the United Kingdom, with most of its stores from London, of groceries and tea, which included 10% of its business there.
 Its operations in India were carried out by a branch with its head office in Calcutta, and the business there consisted mainly of the sale of ‘packaged tea’ throughout all of India.
-The Delhi office of its Indian branch controlled the workmen of Punjab, Delhi, Rajasthan and Uttar Pradesh but had no connection with the other side of the business.
+The Delhi office of its Indian branch controlled the workmen of Punjab, Delhi, Rajasthan, and Uttar Pradesh but had no connection with the other side of the business.

 The appropriate government may appoint to assessors to the case and may give its decision in the court as they may seem fit.